How to get to Russell TOP 10 Holiday Park

 Some GPS’s don’t recognise the car ferry at Opua as the direct route to Russell and may direct you via the longer (although very scenic) coastal road instead.
 So make sure your GPS has the latest software programme but if you are unsure and don’t want to take the coast road then set your GPS for Beechy St, Opua, which is where the ferry wharf is.

 THE VEHICULAR FERRY

 A continuous vehicular ferry service operates during the day, with a reduced service in the evening, 365 days of the year.
-Bookings are not required and you pay cash on board.
+Bookings are not required and you pay on board.
 The ferry takes campervans, trucks and cars.
 The crossing takes approximately 10 minutes.

 Vehicular Ferry Facts

 - Mainland departure location: Opua

 - Russell peninsular location: Okiato

 - Last ferry: Okiato 2150, Opua 2200

 - Tickets: Purchased on board - cash, EFTPOS or credit card facilities available

 - Price: Car $12.50, Campervan 6-8m $19, Bus 8-10m $29, Foot Passenger $1